tensorflow/tensorboard/tensorboard/http_api.md

   - `remove_dom`: Boolean.
 Whether to remove the plugin DOM when switching to a different plugin, to trigger the Polymer 'detached' event.
-  - `use_data_selector`: Boolean.
-Whether to show a system-level data selector above the plugin.
-Experimental.

 Example response: